jundalisay/sp/content/en/research/descartes/philosophy/part-1/article-57.md

+{{< b >}}
+### Superphysics Note on External Versus Internal

+To Descartes, the only thing external to us is the aetherspace (spatial dimensions) of external bodies.

+The rest, such as time, number, colors, temperature, our feelings, are all in our minds and therefore self-made.

+This is why Hinduism, Buddhism, and Taoism can manipulate these things, manifesting as occult powers.

+George Berkeley also had a similar idea, but did not explain it with Descartes' clarity.
+{{< /b >}}

 <!-- An example is timespan and time. -->

 <!-- Of these attributes or modes, there are some which exist in the things themselves, and others that have only an existence in our thought. -->